 - further (adv.)

-- Old English furðor, forðor "to a more advanced position, forward, onward, beyond; farther away; later, afterward; to a greater degree or extent, in addition; moreover," etymologically representing either "forth-er" or "fore-ther."
-The former would be from furðum (see forth) + comparative suffix *-eron-, *-uron- (see also inner, outer).
+- Old English furðor, forðor "to a more advanced position, forward, onward, beyond, more distant; farther away; later, afterward; to a greater degree or extent, in addition; moreover," etymologically representing either "forth-er" or "fore-ther."
+The former would be from furðum (see forth) + comparative suffix *-eron-, *-uron- (compare inner, outer).

-Alternative etymology traces it to Proto-Germanic *furþeron-, from PIE *pr-tero (source also of Greek proteros "former"), from root of fore + comparative suffix also found in after, other.
+Alternative etymology (Watkins) traces it to Proto-Germanic *furthera-, from PIE *pr-tero- (source also of Greek proteros "former"), representing the root *per- (1) "forward, through" (see per) + comparative suffix also found in after, other.
 Senses of "in addition, to a greater extent" are later metaphoric developments.

 - further (v.)

-- Old English (ge)fyrðan "further, impel;" see further (adj.).
-Compare Middle Low German vorderen, Old High German furdiran, German fördern.
+- Old English fyrðran, fyrðrian "to impel, urge on; advance, promote, benefit;" see further (adv.).
+Compare Middle Low German vorderen, Old High German furdiran, German fördern, probably from their respective adjectives via the notion in phrases such as Old English don furðor "to promote."
 Related: Furthered; furthering.
 After the further/farther split, this sense also continued in a shadow verb farther (v.), attested from 16c. but apparently dying out 19c.

 - further (adj.)

-- Old English furðra, probably a prehistoric derivative of further (adv.).
-In early Middle English it meant "earlier, former, previous;" a great-grandfather was a furþur ealdefader (12c.), and a previous wife was referred to legally as a forther wife.
+- Old English furðra "further, greater, superior," probably a prehistoric derivative of further (adv.).
+Compare Old Frisian fordera, German vorder "that is before another."
+In early Middle English it also meant "earlier, former, previous;" a great-grandfather was a furþur ealdefader (12c.), and a previous wife was referred to legally as a forther wife.